Gluten Free Granola

 Photo above: Drying granola on special drying screens.

-Note: I always encourage everyone to use as much local, grown without chemicals ingredients (organic).
-Dairy, eggs and meat should be from animals that were/are free-ranging and were/are raised without hormones and antibiotics.
+Note: I always encourage everyone to use as much local, grown without chemicals ingredients (organic), and meat, eggs and dairy from animals that were/are free-ranging and were/are raised without hormones and antibiotics.
+Seafood should be wild from unpolluted waters.

 Please Leave a Comment